jsdclxvi/Reforestation/README.md

-## People are making apocalypse jokes like there’s no tomorrow.
+## Why are ghosts bad liars?
+Because you can see right through them!